The Real Estate Investment Structure Taxation Review: Editors' Preface

-In this context, attracting new resources and investment from institutional investors such as pension funds, insurance companies and sovereign wealth funds is crucial for the improvement of the real estate sector.
+In this context, attracting investments from institutional investors such as pension funds, insurance companies and sovereign wealth funds is crucial for the growth of the real estate sector.
 In particular, it is desirable that those investors are involved in both financing large development projects and investing in properties held for rent.

-Based on market practice, investments from foreign institutional investors are mainly carried out indirectly rather than through direct acquisitions, and especially through specialised vehicles like non-listed real estate funds, listed property companies and real estate investment trusts.
+Based on market practice, investments from foreign institutional investors are mainly carried out indirectly rather than through direct acquisitions, and particularly through specialised vehicles such as non-listed real estate funds, listed property companies and real estate investment trusts.

-We agree that within Europe, the role of the real estate sector as an economic, employment and social catalyst needs to be supported by a legislative framework that increases transparency and competitiveness, and simplifies and standardises bureaucratic processes.
+We are convinced that the role of the real estate sector as an economic, employment and social catalyst needs to be supported by a legislative framework that increases transparency and competitiveness and simplifies, as well as standardises, bureaucratic processes.

-However, within the European Union, the differing impact of the covid-19 crisis is exacerbating differences between the interventions made by legislators in the individual jurisdictions, with allowances, tax credits and other tax provisions introduced and applied very differently from one state to another.
-Generally, these disparities reflect the level of impact the pandemic has had in particular jurisdictions, the economic policies followed by their respective governments and the level of resources available to achieve those aims.
+However, within the European Union, the covid-19 crisis, the conflict between Russia and Ukraine and, consequently, the rise in inflation have all had different impacts on different countries.
+This will, of course, further exacerbate differences between the interventions made by legislators in the individual jurisdictions, with allowances, tax credits, and other tax provisions introduced and applied very differently from one Member State to another.
+Generally, these disparities reflect the level of impact those elements have in particular jurisdictions, the economic policies followed by their respective governments and the level of resources available to achieve those aims.

 Correlatively, national legislators will need to adapt any new provisions to those pre-existing types of specialised real estate investment vehicles that currently benefit from tax exemptions or other advantageous tax allowances, for both direct and indirect tax purposes.

-Given this presently rather fragmented scenario, the aim of this volume is to provide a useful guide to those international and institutional investors willing to invest in real estate properties located in Europe, and to illustrate in a comparative manner possible alternatives for the establishment of investment platforms in Europe and investment vehicles at a local level.
-In particular, each country-specific chapter provides insights from leading experts on key tax considerations and investment opportunities based on the relevant national legislation.
-Furthermore, in this edition, we have sought to provide indications of any allowances and facilitations introduced temporarily in response to the current economic crisis that may also present investors with investment opportunities in specific countries.
+Given all of the above, the aim of this volume is to provide a useful guide to those international and institutional investors that are willing to invest in real estate properties located in Europe and elsewhere, and to illustrate in a comparative manner possible alternatives for the establishment of investment platforms in Europe and investment vehicles at a local level.
+In particular, each country-specific chapter provides insights from leading experts into key tax considerations and investment opportunities based on the relevant national legislation.
+Furthermore, in this edition, we have sought to provide indications of any allowances and facilitations introduced temporarily in response to the current economic crisis that might also present investors with investment opportunities in specific countries.

-We would like to thank the authors of this volume for their extensive expertise and for their efforts to ensure the successful outcome of this work.
-We hope that the reader finds this volume useful and we welcome any comments and suggestions for its improvement.
+We would like to thank the authors of this volume for their extensive expertise and their efforts to ensure the successful outcome of this work.
+We hope that the reader finds this volume useful and we welcome any comments and suggestions for improvement for the next edition.

 Giuseppe Andrea Giannantonio